 Miraflores is where most visitors rest their heads and for good reason.
 This lively oceanside barrio counts no less than three of Peru’s best restaurants amongst its major attractions Cevicheria La Mar, Japanese Peruvian fusion restaurant Maido and Latin America’s finest restaurant of all – El Central.

-There are pleasant parks and cliff-top gardens for walking and jogging, wonderful nightlife and a great selection of shops including the upmarket and somewhat troglodytic LarcoMar shopping centre – a paradise for shopaholics and foodies alike.
+There are pleasant parks and cliff-top gardens for walking and jogging, wonderful nightlife and a great selection of shops including the upmarket and somewhat troglodytic LarcoMar shopping centre – One of the best places in Lima to visit if you are a shopaholic!
 And of course there are a couple of luxury hotels in the neighbourhood to get your trip to Peru off to a good start.

 The sparklingly modern JW Marriot is perched on the cliffs overlooking the Pacific and is a fine example of global chain Marriott’s new luxury brand with two restaurants, indoor and outdoor pools and panoramic ocean views.
 It’s also just across the road from LarcoMar.